Custom Credential Attributes

 A: Not currently.
 The standard CSV export includes the core fields only.
 Custom attribute export may be added in a future update.

-Q: Do custom attributes work with the legacy SVG certificate generator?
+Q: Do custom attributes work with the legacy SVG credential generator?

 A: Yes.
 The legacy SVG generator also resolves {{custom.key}} tokens when they appear in an SVG template.